 This tract is located in a rural agricultural area.
-The state land does not provide any unique scenic qualities not also provided on adjacent private lands.
-The proposal does not include any on-the-ground activities, so there would be no change to the aesthetics in either alternative.
+The state land does not provide any unique scenic qualities that are not also provided on adjacent private lands.

 12. DEMANDS ON ENVIRONMENTAL RESOURCES OF LAND, WATER, AIR OR ENERGY:

 Determine the amount of limited resources the project would require.
 Identify other activities nearby that the project would affect.
 Identify cumulative effects to environmental resources.